Kpokc/bouquet/README.md

 ### Content :

-- All code was written by the Ruby Srivastava.
+- All code was written by the Pavel Makarov.

 - To write up a README file the most helpful documents were
     - Code Institute [SampleREADME](https://github.com/Code-Institute-Solutions/SampleREADME)